Vol. 12 2022

 Online Take Down

-- Only the writer/photographer, editor, adviser or principal has the right to remove a story from the online edition
+- The writer/photographer, editor, adviser or principal has the right to remove a story from the online edition for any reason

 - A letter of “request of removal” for a story can be submitted to the adviser (firstname.lastname@example.org) and will be considered on an individual basis